What Dog Breed is Right for Me?

 If you are not an experienced pet owner, a more obedient dog, like a Golden Retriever, may be the best starting point for you.
 More stubborn dogs need extra patience and training.

 Some dogs require daily brushing and monthly grooming.
-This coat type means a lot of time and money spent for upkeep.
+This coat type means a lot of time and money spent on upkeep.
 If you do not have the time to regularly maintain your dog's coat, a short and tight coat (like a Greyhound) will save you lots of time from brushing.

 Other important traits